cmaxwe/dl-nhltv/README.md

 Once done you should be able to run aria2 or ffmpeg in the Terminal window but you probably need to start a new Terminal.

 ### Install from binary:
+We are going to download dl-nhltv
-We are going to download dl-nhltv and ffmpeg and put them both into the same folder We are going to install aria2c and start a new Terminal window.
+We are going to download ffmpeg pre-build binary and put it into /usr/local/bin as root user We are going to install aria2c and start a new Terminal window.

 #### Get dl-nhltv source from github: